Hopewell High School (North Carolina)

-Hopewell High School is located in the northern part of Mecklenburg County, serving the western portion of Huntersville, and also serving some of the Northwest Charlotte area.
+Hopewell High School is located in the northern part of Mecklenburg County, serving the western portion of Huntersville, and also serving some of the Northwest Charlotte area, in the U.S. state of North Carolina.
 The school was founded in 2001.
 The school's main rival is William A. Hough High School.
 Hopewell's athletic teams are nicknamed the Titans.

-Hopewell Hooligans

-The Hopewell Hooligans were created in the year of 2006–2007 and was headed by the class of 2007.
-Students dressed up in bizarre outfits, such as long socks, armbands, spray painted shirts, and painted hair.
-The school had to adjust new policies after opposing schools complained that the Hooligans were being too "spirited" and personally isolating players.

 Academics

 Hopewell High School offers over 14 Advanced Placement courses, as well as honors and regular courses in a broad range of academic disciplines.
 Hopewell is also home to an Academy of Engineering, and an Academy of Hospitality and Tourism, both of which are four year programs run by Hopewell through partnerships with organizations in the applicable field.

 Athletics

-Hopewell is a member of the Greater Charlotte 7A/8A conference.
+Hopewell High School is a member of the North Carolina High School Athletic Association (NCHSAA) and is classified as a 7A school.
+It is a part of the Greater Charlotte 7A/8A Conference.
 The sports teams of Hopewell are: